brentonmdunn/pygame-sorting-algs/README.md

 # Visualizing Sorting Algoirithms
 These two programs use pygame to visualiie the insertion sort and selection sort algorithms respectively.
+Each column is a class in a list.
+A sorting algorithm organizes it and it is displayed on the screen.

 ## selection_sort.py
 ![](images/selection_sort.GIF)